 Put Down Your Gun and Step Away: While there's no hostage involved, Conway can try this at the finale.
 It only works if he's killed before, so his opponent knows he's willing to shoot.

-Puzzle Boss: The finale, when Conway confronts Gessler, has seven different methods (all with achievements).
-Specifically, they are: pounce on him and knock him out; punch him to death; hold him up and make him surrender; shoot him; pounce onto him and out the window; knocking him out with his own door trap; and kicking the door off the hinges and onto him.
+Puzzle Boss: The finale, when Conway confronts Gessler, has eight different methods (all with achievements).
+Specifically, they are: pounce on him and knock him out; punch him to death; hold him up and make him surrender; shoot him; pounce onto him and out the window; knocking him out with his own door trap; render him defenseless by rewiring his gun; and kicking the door off the hinges and onto him.

 Rube Goldberg Hates Your Guts: Using the crosslink to rewire levels to kill or knock out guards is a major feature of the game.
 The chain of devices you use to do this can be as simple or as complicated as you can imagine.